lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Shopping bag**

    The shopping bag features a summary list all the items added by the user, including a small thumbnail, quantity and prices as well as an order summary.
 The user will be able to:
-   - Adjust quantities for each items in a shopping bag
+   - Adjust quantities for each item in the shopping bag
    - Add / remove items to / from users' wishlist
    - Remove an item from their shopping bag by clicking on the 'remove item' link.
    - Add a gift option and message

-   When adjusting / removing an item in/from the shopping bag the totals and subtotals will adjust accoringly and a toast message will inform the user about their action and the content of the shopping bag.
+   When adjusting / removing an item in/from the shopping bag, the totals and subtotals will adjust accordingly and a toast message will inform the user about their action and the content of the shopping bag.

-   The site owner has decided that he will not apply a delivery charges and the delivery charges will be displayed as "Free".
+   The site owner has decided that he will not apply delivery charges and the delivery charges will be displayed as "Free".
 The shopping bag a also features a button "Continue shopping" to allow users to go back to the shop to browse / purchase further items.

    ![shopping bag](screenshots/bag.png)
    ![shopping bag](screenshots/bag-toast.png)